JJChiDguez/JJChiDguez.github.io/docs/index.md

 _Gracias_ for taking your time in reading my short Bio!

+---

-Maybe you want to take a look on some of my
+Maybe you want to take a look at some of my
 - [slides](slides.md)